 Imaging IT Special Focus Group

-The SFG members have unique knowledge, experience and insight into the workflow and challenges faced by healthcare professionals on a day-to-day basis, which enables them to develop and offer innovative solutions to improve the speed and quality of diagnostic procedures and treatments with the ultimate aim of improving patient care.
+Members of the Imaging IT SFG possess unique insight into the daily workflow and challenges faced by healthcare professionals.
+This enables them to design and deliver solutions that enhance the speed, accuracy, and quality of diagnostic procedures and treatments with the ultimate goal of improving patient outcomes.

 Special Focus Group Membership: